Dr. Tara-Lynn Scheffel

 Areas of Specialization:

-Literacy Teacher Education; Literacy Engagement; Early Childhood Learning; Children’s Literature
+Literacy Teacher Education; Literacy Engagement; Community-Based Literacy Initiatives; Early Literacy and Learning in the Early Years; Children’s Literature

 My research explores student/literacy engagement, community-based literacy initiatives, early childhood education, and literacy teacher education.
-As a qualitative researcher, I draw on narrative inquiry and case study primarily, to share practitioner and learner stories within educational research.
-A recent project brought a group of local educators (K-3) to campus for a full-day professional learning workshop to discuss literacy engagement.
-My research with teacher candidates aims to strengthen theory-practice connections from their coursework in Language & Literacies and has also provided opportunities to engage in the research process as co-researchers.
-I continually strive to build professional knowledge and practice through my research, including opportunities to partner with fellow researchers and community members.
+As a qualitative researcher, I draw on narrative inquiry and case study to share practitioner and learner stories.
+In teacher education, I aim to strengthen literacy theory-practice connections in relation to and extending from coursework.
+Across my research, I strive to build professional knowledge and practice, including opportunities to partner with fellow researchers, community members, and teacher candidates.

 Current & Future Research:

 Exploring Literacy Teaching and Learning Opportunities within a Summer Literacy Camp; Expanding Conceptualizations of Literacy Engagement: Student and Teacher Perceptions; Intergenerational Learning Opportunities